Visit Amanda’s LinkedIn page for more information.

 -John Gilmour, Founder of the LEAP Science and Maths Schools

-I’ve led workshops around the world as a teacher, group facilitator and writer.
-I’ve also completed a United Nations Advanced Facilitation Training Certification through my work with the Soliya Connect Program.
-Below are some of the workshops I offer:
+Experience: Amanda has led workshops around the world as a teacher, group facilitator and writer.
+She’s also completed a United Nations Advanced Facilitation Training Certification through her work with the Soliya Connect Program.

 Social Justice and Online Media: A Beginner’s Guide to Internet Activism and Writing